-10-year-old Sayeed Safdar is one of the abandoned children in the city of Mazar-e Sharif, Afghanistan.
+10-year-old Sayeed Safdar is one of the abandoned children that we have had the privilege of caring for.

-Safdar’s father was working as a handyman in the city, when he was killed in 2015 in a tragic suicide bombing attack in Balkhab, where he went for his brother’s funeral.
-After this tragedy, Safdar’s mother ended up with heart problems which prevented her from working.
+Sayeed’s father was working as a handyman in the city, when he was killed in 2015 in a tragic suicide bombing attack.
+After this tragedy, Sayeed’s mother ended up with heart problems which prevented her from working.

 Living expenses, including rent and utilities, food for the family and the mother’s medication were not getting paid and the burden of helping with these expenses was placed on Sayeed and his 14-year-old brother.